Italian Delights - 2 days in Florence, the city of architectural marvels

 Vecchio Bridge

-Pento Vecchio, the medieval stone bridge was built over the Arno River.
+Ponte Vecchio, the medieval stone bridge built over the Arno River, is the oldest stone bridge in Europe.

 My Tip -

 Be prepared to find massive crowds on the bridge.
-You get the best views of the bridge if you walk a bit further down.
-While on the bridge, just enjoy the crowds and the sights, and avoid shopping because the prices are exorbitant as is the case with most touristy places.
+If you walk a bit further down, you get the best views of the bridge.
+While on the bridge, just enjoy the crowds and the sights, and avoid shopping because the prices are exorbitant, as is the case with most touristy places.

 Uffizi Gallery